St. Timothy Lutheran Church

 5 Loaves & 2 Fish Backpack Ministry

-23/24 School Year
+24/25 School Year

-We contiuously collect food items for the 5 & 2 Ministry.
+We continuously collect food items for the 5 & 2 Ministry.
 Bring your donations and place in the black bin in church narthex.
 Lists detailing items needed are also available in the narthex.
 Monetary donations welcome!
 Contact Gale-Svenson-Campbell for details gales1949@gmail.com

-If you can volunteer, please contace Gale Svenson-Campbell at the link below.
+Gale Svenson-Campbell at the link above.
 Thank you!!

 Anyone that has any pictures or stories that they would like to share?
 Send them to sttimothy2015@gmail.com